Mendham Mill

 Mendham Mill and house c.1910

-Mendham Mill was built in 1820 of weatherboard with a pantiled roof.
-The adjoining mill house did not appear to line up with the mill's window configuration, which was quite unusual.
-The wheel was believed to have been the largest of all the mills in the Waveney valley.
+Mendham Mill was rebuilt and greatly enlarged in 1820 of weatherboard with a pantiled roof.
+The adjoining mill house did not appear to line up with the mill's window configuration, which was quite unusual and almost certainly because the house was older than the rebuilt mill - the house was described as new-built in 1813.

 The mill ceased production in 1938 and was eventually turned into a showpiece residence and by 2000 the building had been Grade ll listed.